 One such brand who are making this switch is LG, with their slimmest window type inverter model being the 0.80HP LA080EC.
 Here is its comparison compared to its non-inverter counterpart:

-As you can see, the inverter model is almost the same size of the non-inverter model, hence it could fit in the same opening without any added work.
+As you can see, the inverter model is almost the same size as the non-inverter model, hence it could fit in the same opening without any added work.
 The main difference between the two is their lengths (this is how long the AC is from front to back).
 To compensate for the smaller width and height, the inverter models tend to be longer compared to their non-inverter counterparts.
 However, this isn’t much of an issue as the extra length just hangs off outside of your wall anyway.

 Aside from the size advantage, this model is also equipped with a dual inverter compressor which saves energy and can operate silently.
 You can also control the air conditioner from your smartphone with the ThinQ™ app.
-All of these are wrapped in, in my opinion, a very elegant package, and is available at an SRP of ₱34,498!
+All of these are wrapped in, in my opinion, a very elegant package, and are available at an SRP of ₱34,498!

 - Cooling capacity – 8,400 kJ/h